Originally published in October 2024. Last updated on February 24, 2025.

 - Ask for customer reviews to boost your chances of showing up at the top.

-- Create location-specific pages on your website to bring customers to your website and encourage them to book your services.
+- Create location-specific pages on your website to bring customers to your website and encourage them to book your pest control service.

 Make a strong Google Business Profile

-A Google Business Profile (previously called “Google My Business”) is a free business listing that shows up on Google when customers want to find your services.
+A Google Business Profile (previously called “Google My Business”) is a free business listing that appears on Google when customers search for your services.

 When you complete your Business Profile, it can appear on Google Search or Google Maps whenever someone adds “near me” to a pest control search.